ChiareDaze/Ineffable-Notes/AAAAAAA.md

 \**Kamek adjusts his hat and starts walking*\*

-K: "First of all you need to know that my library is divided into sections.
+K: "First of all, you need to know that my library is divided into sections.
 You just need to searc"

 - [[Fondamenti di programmazione]]